MichaelDoyle/istat4j/README.md

 istat4j
 =========

-A Java client library for querying the [Linux iStat Server](https://github.com/tiwilliam/istatd).
+A Java client library for querying the iStat Server, which provides the ability to remotely monitor your Mac, Windows PC or Linux server.
+CPU, Memory, Load and other statistics are available.
+Currently, only the [Linux](https://github.com/tiwilliam/istatd) implementation is supported.
-The OSX and [Windows iStat Server](https://github.com/bjango/iStat-Server-for-Windows)s are not yet supported. iStat provides the ability to remotely monitor your Mac, Windows PC or Linux server, reporting on CPU, Memory, Load and other statistics.
+The OSX and [Windows](https://github.com/bjango/iStat-Server-for-Windows) iStat Servers use a newer version of the protocol, which is not yet supported.